ccache/ccache/doc/INSTALL.md

   languages](https://ccache.dev/platform-compiler-language-support.html) for
   details.
 - A C99 compiler.
 - [libzstd](http://www.zstd.net).
-If you don't have libzstd installed and can't or don't want to install it in a standard system location, there are two options:

-    1. Install zstd in a custom path and set `CMAKE_PREFIX_PATH` to it, e.g. by passing `-DCMAKE_PREFIX_PATH=/some/custom/path` to `cmake`, or
+If you don't have libzstd installed and can't or don't want to install it in a standard system location, it will be automatically downloaded, built and linked statically as part of the build process.
+To disable this, pass `-DZSTD_FROM_INTERNET=OFF` to `cmake`.
+You can also install zstd in a custom path and pass `-DCMAKE_PREFIX_PATH=/some/custom/path` to `cmake`.
-    2. Pass `-DZSTD_FROM_INTERNET=ON` to `cmake` to make it download libzstd from the Internet and unpack it in the local binary tree.
-Ccache will then be linked statically to the locally built libzstd.

-  To link libzstd statically you can use `-DZSTD_LIBRARY=/path/to/libzstd.a`.
+  To link libzstd statically, if you have a static libzstd available pass `-DSTATIC_LINK=ON` to cmake, this is the default on Windows.
+Or use `-DZSTD_LIBRARY=/path/to/libzstd.a`.

 Optional:

 - [hiredis](https://github.com/redis/hiredis) for the Redis storage backend.
-If you don't have libhiredis installed and can't or don't want to install it in a standard system location, there are two options:

-    1. Install hiredis in a custom path and set `CMAKE_PREFIX_PATH` to it, e.g. by passing `-DCMAKE_PREFIX_PATH=/some/custom/path` to `cmake`, or
+If you don't have libhiredis installed and can't or don't want to install it in a standard system location, it will be automatically downloaded, built and linked statically as part of the build process.
+To disable this, pass `-DHIREDIS_FROM_INTERNET=OFF` to cmake.
+You can also install hiredis in a custom path and pass `-DCMAKE_PREFIX_PATH=/some/custom/path` to `cmake`.
-    2. Pass `-DHIREDIS_FROM_INTERNET=ON` to `cmake` to make it download hiredis from the Internet and unpack it in the local binary tree.
-Ccache will then be linked statically to the locally built libhiredis.

-  To link libhiredis statically you can use `-DHIREDIS_LIBRARY=/path/to/libhiredis.a`.
+  To link libhiredis statically, if you have a static libhiredis available pass `-DSTATIC_LINK=ON` to cmake, this is the default on Windows.
+Or use `-DHIREDIS_LIBRARY=/path/to/libhiredis.a`.
 - GNU Bourne Again SHell (bash) for tests.
 - [Asciidoctor](https://asciidoctor.org) to build the HTML documentation.